Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Conclusion

 \section{Conclusion}

-This work establishes a geometric framework for passivization analysis.
-By demonstrating that IF and OF passivizations are equivalent to the Nyquist plot or Rayleigh quotient lying within a specific region depending on the passivity index, we transform the analysis into an intuitive visual inspection.
-Furthermore, the proposed method can be integrated into classical geometric analysis and design tools, such as the Nichols plot and generalized-KYP-lemma-based controller design methods.
+This work develops a graphical framework that bridges passivization theory and engineering practice.
+By showing that the PD conditions associated with IF and OF passivization can be assessed exactly in SISO cases, exactly by LMI/inverse numerical-range tests in MIMO cases, and diagnostically by Rayleigh-quotient regions, the proposed method converts abstract frequency-domain conditions into a directly interpretable tool.
+Moreover, the framework interfaces naturally with classical analysis and design methods, including Nichols-plot-based reasoning and generalized KYP-based controller synthesis.

-This geometric perspective not only elucidates fundamental trade-offs, such as the contraction of the positive damping bandwidth with increasing passivity index, but also provides a unified platform for analyzing both classical and generalized passivity definitions.
-The efficacy of this approach is validated through illustrative examples from power systems, highlighting its potential to simplify and guide stability analysis and control design.
-Future work will focus on generalizing this visualization method to nonlinear systems and leveraging it for the synthesis of practical inverter controllers.
+This perspective not only clarifies fundamental trade-offs, such as the contraction of the positive damping bandwidth as the passivity index increases, but also provides a unified basis for both classical and generalized passivity analysis.
+The case studies in power systems show how the proposed framework can support practical assessment, stability analysis, and controller tuning.

+Future work will focus on the generalization to nonlinear systems.
+In particular, the extended passivity definition introduced in Sec~\ref{subsec: extension to generalized passivity definition} aligns with the Zames-Falb methods for analysis of Lur'e systems \cite{carrasco2019convex}.
+Therefore, the proposed method can be applied to Lur\'e-type nonlinear systems.